somayehva/Tabs/README.md

 # Tabs
-Create a user-friendly tabs section that allows users to click on different tabs to view their respective content.
+A user-friendly tabs section that allows users to click on different tabs to view their respective content.
 This interactive feature enhances the user's ability to navigate and access information efficiently.

 ![Tabs Section Preview](https://github.com/somayehva/Tabs/blob/main/Tabs.png)